Step 4: What Do I Need to Know Before Applying?

 Category 7 (Youth spring turkey hunts): Up to three hunt choices may be selected.

 3. Group applications are allowed only in Categories 3, 4, and 6.
-Remember, since elk and antelope hunts are once in a lifetime, successful applicants for elk and antelope hunts will not be eligible to reapply for those categories.
+Remember, since elk and antelope hunts are once-in-a-lifetime hunts, successful applicants for elk and antelope hunts will not be eligible to reapply for those categories.

 Category 3 (Deer hunts): Up to four hunters may apply together.